-Combined daily bag limit of 5 fish can only include 2 fish over 500mm in length.
+Combined daily bag limit of 5 fish can only include 2

 Method Season Fly fishing Artificial lures Bait fishing From the first Saturday in August to the Sunday nearest the 30th April.

 Protect our Waters

 Recreational anglers have a responsibility to look after fisheries resources for the benefit of the environment and future generations.